GodXuxilie/GodXuxilie.github.io/index.md

 ## News
 - January 2024: Two papers---both [AutoLoRa](https://arxiv.org/abs/2310.01818) and [PromptAttack](https://godxuxilie.github.io/project_page/prompt_attack), were accepted by ICLR'24!
 - December 2023: Our [PromptAttack](https://godxuxilie.github.io/project_page/prompt_attack) which can effectively and efficiently evaluate the LLM's adversarial robustness was accepted by [AAAI'24 Workshop on Responsible Language Models](https://sites.google.com/vectorinstitute.ai/relm2024/home)!
+- December 2023: I was invited as a reviewer for ICML'24.
 - December 2023: I will attend NeurIPS 2023 conference at New Orleans, US.
 See you there!
 Welcome to check our [Spotlight Poster](https://nips.cc/virtual/2023/poster/70886) and [Poster](https://nips.cc/virtual/2023/poster/69867)!
 - December 2023: I posted a tutorial to our NeruIPS'23 works regarding adversarial contrastive learning on [知乎 (Chinese Quora)](https://zhuanlan.zhihu.com/p/669541942)! 欢迎大家关注点赞👍！An English version of the tutorial will come soon!
 - November 2023: I gave a talk titled as "Towards Building Robust Foundation Models" at [N-CRiPT](https://ncript.comp.nus.edu.sg/) Seminar, NUS.